yoimerdr/gallerynpy/README.md

   A valid number, is used for the spacing between the frame of the buttons and the items content

 show_pages_bar
   Set True if you want to show the bar for the overflow slide names

 sort_slides
   Set to True if you want to display the slide buttons in alphabetical order.

+thumbnail_folder
+  folder where you will look for the images for the videos with _thumbnail at the end of the name (.jpg, .png) default is images/gallerynpy/thumbnails, set before put video

 pages_bar_style
  The style for the bar for the overflow slide names